tardism/extensibella/docs/files.md

 directories.
 This is an environment variable listing the directories where special Extensibella files (i.e. every file other than the theorem file) may be found.
-It defaults to including the SOS-Ext and Extensibella `generated` directories, but other directories may be added by setting the variable before running Extensibella.
+It defaults to including the Sterling and Extensibella `generated` directories, but other directories may be added by setting the variable before running Extensibella.